DevOps for Small Applications

 DevOps makes use of microservices.
 Instead of having one big monolithic Java application, your application is made up of smaller and independent applications.

-Use domain driven design DDD as your architecture method.
+Use domain-driven design DDD as your architecture method.
 Prefer standalone applications embedding your application server.

 Infrastructure as a code